goldfirere/cs113/labs/01_install/lab.md

 in the `src` folder. (`src` stands for "source", as in "source code".)

 18. When you're all done, call me over and tell me of your success.

+19. If you have time, play around.
+See what you can draw!